Shira Route starts at 3,600 meters and is therefore not ideal for trekkers who have little or no experience of high altitude trekking.

-The Shira Route can be completed in six or seven days.
+The Shira Route can be completed in six, seven and eight days.

 This page does not provide a detailed day-by-day route itinerary as this can be read on the Lemosho Route page, which is identical apart from a different start point and first day trekking.

 Here's what the Shira route altitude profile looks like.

 Shira Route FAQ